-Figure 2-114 Connection example with external protection device for 1-/3-pole reclosure; AR control mode = with TRIP
+Figure 2-113 Connection example with external protection device for 1-/3-pole reclosure; AR control mode = with TRIP

-Figure 2-115 Connection example with external protection device for 3-pole reclosure; AR control mode = with TRIP
+Figure 2-114 Connection example with external protection device for 3-pole reclosure; AR control mode = with TRIP

-But if the internal automatic reclose function is controlled by the pickup (only possible for 3-pole pickup: 110 Trip mode = 3pole only), the phase-dedicated pickup signals of the external protection must be connected if distinction shall be made between different types of fault.
-The general trip command then suffices for tripping (FNo.
-2746).
-Figure 2-116 shows a connection example.
+But if the internal automatic reclose function is controlled by the pickup (only possible for three-pole tripping: 110 Trip mode = 3pole only), the phase-dedicated pickup signals of the external protection must be connected if distinction shall be made between different types of fault.
+The general trip command then suffices for tripping (No. 2746).
+Figure 2-115 shows a connection example.

-Starting signal for each phase
+Starting Signal for each Phase

-Starting signal 1-phase, 2-phase and 3-phase
+Starting Signal 1-phase, 2-phase and 3-phase